 The person who takes charge of the pack needs to make sure other staff know how to use the pack and the diary is completed when they are not at work.
+This pack should always be available at the business.

 They also need to make sure the pack is reviewed regularly and updated where needed.
+Filling in the table below will help you keep track of when the pack is updated or reviewed.